-Date:

 Dear Parent/Guardian:

-You child,, has been recommended for and has volunteered to perfor SCHOOL SITE COMMUNITY SERVICE to fulfill discipline requirements.
-Please see the attached Rule for School Site Community Service Work and School Site Community Service Program Student Agreement and Parent/Guardian Agreement.
-Below is the location where you child needs to be dropped off and to time s/he will need to arrive at the site.
+You child, , has been recommended for and has volunteered to perform SCHOOL SITE COMMUNITY SERVICE to fulfill discipline requirements.
+Please see the attached Rules for School Site Community Service Work and School Site Community Service Program Student Agreement and Parent/Guardian Agreement.
+Below is the location where you child needs to be dropped off and the time s/he will need to arrive at the site.
 I have also listed the time when your child will be finished with the service work and you will need to pick up your child.

-Your child will need to wear appropriate clothing and shoes for the service that s/he will be performing. most cases, neat, clean shorts or pants and closed-toe shoes will be acceptable.
-The student will need to brit a lunch if scheduled to work through the lunch hour.
-Also, if your child has a cell phone, please remit him/her to turn it off during the time s/he is working.
+Your child will need to wear appropriate clothing and shoes for the service that s/he will be performing.
+In most cases, neat, clean shorts or pants and closed-toe shoes will be acceptable.
+The student will need to bring a lunch if scheduled to work through the lunch hour.
+Also, if your child has a cell phone, please remind him/her to turn it off during the time s/he is working.

-If you have any questions about the discipline charges, please contact the school principal or designee,
+If you have any questions about the discipline charges, please contact the school principal or designee, at .
+If you have any questions about the SCHOOL SITE COMMUNITY SERVICE PROGRAM, you may reach me at .

 Thank you for your support of the students at [NAME OF SCHOOL].
-We are working together to ensusuccess for the next generation.
+We are working together to ensure success for the next generation.

-Sincerely,

-[Name]

-[Title]